Seagate/cortx/doc/Tools.rst

 By making a contribution to this project, I certify that:

-a.
-The contribution was created in whole or in part by me and I have the right to submit it under the open source license indicated in the file; or
+-  The contribution was created in whole or in part by me and I have the right to submit it under the open source license indicated in the file; or

-b.
-The contribution is based upon previous work that, to the best of my knowledge, is covered under an appropriate open source license and I have the right under that license to submit that work with modifications, whether created in whole or in part
+-  The contribution is based upon previous work that, to the best of my knowledge, is covered under an appropriate open source license and I have the right under that license to submit that work with modifications, whether created in whole or in part